Getting a Train ticket refund or amendment

 If you’d like a train ticket refund for half of a trip (so if you’ve used the outward part of your return ticket) then we’d give you the difference between the equivalent single and the return fare.
 If there’s no exact equivalent, then we’d use the nearest one.

 Once we’ve responded to your refund claim, it’ll take around three to five working days for the payment to return to your account.
-Changed your bank card since you bought the tickets?
-We might need to give you a quick call, first.
+If you’ve changed your bank card since you bought the ticket, we might need to give you a quick call, first.

 I’d like to amend my Advance ticket